-(3-3-0) A survey of the forces, including humans, that shape our physical and biologic environment, and how they affect life on Earth.
-Introduction to the science and policy of global and regional environmental issues, including pollution, climate change, and sustainability of land, water, and energy resources.
+(3-3-0) A survey of the forces, including humans, that shape our physical and biologic environment and how they affect life on Earth.
+Introduction to the science and policy of global and regional environmental issues, including pollution, climate change and sustainability of land, water and energy resources.

-GEOL-1401 Earth Sciences for Non-Science Majors+
+GEOL-1401 Earth Science for Non-Science Majors I (Lecture + Lab) +

 (4-3-3) Survey of geology, meteorology, oceanography, and astronomy.
-Required Co-Requisite: Laboratory GEOL-1401L
+Lab activities will cover methods used to collect and analyze data in geology, meteorology, oceanography and astronomy.